 Access database (front-end).
 The front-end of the Access database is a user interface that also complements the schemas and organises the information into the back-end database tables.
 The front-end user interface only allows for manual entry and is only developed for the reporting of the CA and UoM.

-XML Conversion tool which generates thethethe schemas from the Access database.
+XML Conversion tool which generates XML filesfrom the Access database.

 QA/QC rules help ensure the information is filled out correctly.
 The QA/QC is run from the following: